aokolnychyi/data-structures-min/README.md

 - Always pay attention to tail recursion.
 For example, ``elem1 :: removeDuplicates(tail)`` is
 not a tail-recursive call.
 - Consider omitting braces in your def definitions to have syntax like ``list.reversed``.
+- Use ``Collections.nCopies`` to produce a list of n elements that are the same.